Skip to next element

 Like most design styles rooted in neoclassicism, the American Federal style of furniture is timeless, executed with clean lines and ornamentation that ensures it blends well with modern interiors.
 Because of this, furniture periods dating to the Federal era remains among the most sought-after antique furniture on the market, though quality period examples can be challenging to find.
 Also known as the early classical revival, the style became popular in the United States following the Revolutionary War; perhaps its association with America’s hard-won independence contributes to its continued popularity.
 That leads us to the question, what is federal style furniture?
 Read on to learn more about this distinct furniture style that emerged in the late 18th century.

 Are you searching for a piece for your collection?
-Browse our current selection of American antique furniture.
+Browse our current selection of antique furniture and American antiques for sale.

 John and Thomas Seymour Sideboard.
 Circa 1800-1808 (M.S.
 Rau, New Orleans)